BioJulia/GenomicFeatures.jl/docs/src/man/intervals.md

 end
 ```

-Incrementally building an interval collection like this works, but `IntervalCollection` also has a bulk insertion constructor that is able to build the indexed data structure extremely efficiently from an array of intervals.
+Incrementally building an interval collection like this works, but `IntervalCollection` also has a bulk insertion constructor that is able to build the indexed data structure extremely efficiently from a sorted vector of intervals.

 ```julia
 col = IntervalCollection([Interval("chr1", i, i + 99) for i in 1:100:10000])